MetExplore/dexom-python/README.md

 The DEXOM algorithm is a combination of several network enumeration methods.
 `enumeration.py` contains the `write_batch_script1` function, which is used for creating a parallelization of DEXOM on a slurm computation cluster.
-The inputs of this function are:
+The main inputs of this function are:
 - `filenums`: the number of parallel batches which should be launched on slurm
 - `iters`: the number of div-enum iterations per batch

+Other inputs are used for personalizing the directories and filenames on the cluster.

 After executing the script, the target directory should contain several bash files named `file_0.sh`, `file_1.sh` etc. depending on the `filenum` parameter that was provided.
 In addition, there should be one `runfiles.sh` file.
 This file contains the commands to submit the other files as job batches on the slurm cluster.